Communities of Care Initiative: Request for Proposals

 - The external evaluation team will assess and learn about the impact of this initiative by gathering information about the planning, implementation, and results of grant-funded activities.
 The evaluation will begin concurrently with the grant period.
 Grantees are expected to cooperate fully with all evaluation and learning efforts and may also be asked to share reflections from staff, service recipients, community members and other stakeholders that illustrate the grant’s impact.

 The desired outcomes of the evaluation will include data that:

 - Leads to a better understanding about how multisector collaboration can help more effectively address complex issues, like the impact that social determinants of mental health, and issues of diversity, equity and inclusion, have on resiliency, mental health and well-being.

 - Leads to a better understanding of cultural competencies to increase awareness of historically excluded populations.

 - Builds the evidence base for multisector collaborations as a promising approach to prevention and intervention for children and youth of color and their families.

 - Builds community capacity to collect data and evaluate the impact of identified goals.

 - Teleconference for Applicants (optional, highly recommended) – November 9, 2018 (10:00 – 11:30 a.m.
 CST)

 Did you miss it?
 Check out answers to the questions addressed during the teleconference.
 Please consider attending the In-Person Information Session for Applicants in Houston on November 28 to learn more (see below for a link to register).

 - Proposal Development Coaching Sessions with Charley Scarborough – Available November 10, 2018 through January 4, 2019.
 Limited to the first 100 requests.
-Sign up here to ensure availability and secure a spot.
+Sign up here to be added to the wait list.